gradescope/autograder_samples/docs/README.md

 script, along with whatever supporting code you need, and we manage accepting student submissions, running your autograder at scale, and distributing the results back to students and to you.

+!!! note "Updates"
+    Our autograder platform is under active development!
+Check out the [Recent Changes](changes/) page to see what we've updated recently.

 # How it works